kxgames/glooey/docs/making_widgets_from_scratch.rst

 children evenly spaced, so as children or added or removed, it will adjust the angle at which each is positioned.
-It would be possible to obtain a similar layout using the `Board` container, but it would be very cumbersome, so we are justified in writing this ``Ring`` container from scratch.
+It would be possible to obtain a similar layout using the `Board` container, but it would be very cumbersome, so we are justified in writing this "Ring" container from scratch.

 Here is how our container will look in action.
-We start by creating a ``Ring`` and adding ten green placeholders to it, then we demonstrate that we can subsequently add or remove widgets by replacing every other green placeholder with an orange one:
+We start by creating a ring instance and adding ten green placeholders to it, then we demonstrate that we can subsequently add or remove widgets by replacing every other green placeholder with an orange one:

 .. demo:: making_widgets_from_scratch/ring.py